vondoRishi/4-RNA-seq/README.md

 To align to a reference genome
 * __[STAR](https://github.com/alexdobin/STAR):__
-  Set the parameter --sjdbOverhang (## sjdbOverhang should be (Max_Read_length - 1).
-Additionally set path to reference genome and gtf files in scripts/star_aligner_annotated.sh .
+	Confirm the parameters in file 4-rna-seq.config
+	+ "maxReadLength" to maximum read length
+	+ "genome_file" to path to reference genome
+	+ "gene_annotation" path to gtf file

   Input: folder which contains the filtered reads; ex. __good__ or  __sortMeRna__
   Execution:
   ```bash